ShahinEbrahimi/ishop/prompt.md

 9. Shopping list is ordered by categories based on the nature of the ingredient, such as vegetables, fruits, meat, dairy… Vegetables and fruits must be shown at the beginning of the list
 Choose the best technology stack to implement this application.
 Explain at the end how the user can run the application locally.
 User has a macbook

-### 1st RFI
+# 1st RFI
-here are some modifications:
+modify the application code based on the following RFI (request for improvement):

-user should be able to open any single recipe to see its ingredients and instructions
+- user should be able to open any single recipe to see its ingredients and instructions

-change the colour theme to light green
+- change the colour theme to light green

-quantiry aggregation. add total amount of each ingredient  from all selected recipes in the shopping list
+- quantiry aggregation. add total amount of each ingredient  from all selected recipes in the shopping list

-user is able to choose multiple tags in the filter function of the main page
+- user is able to choose multiple tags in the filter function of the main page
+- very important technical change: the app data (json file) should be stored on users local computer storage in the same folder as html file and not in the browser local storage

-### AI reply
+# First AI reply
 Perfect!
 I've created a fully functional Recipe Manager and Shopping List application.
 Here's what I've built:

 ## **Features Implemented:**